nbcl/pyrsa/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. pyRSA is under development.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. pyRSA is under development.